Terms and Conditions

 11. Unless otherwise stated, we will not feedback on the quality of, or alter, the structure, content or argumentation in the text.

-1. If the customer buys proofreading, The PhD Proofreader will store the document(s) that is sent for two months on the hosting server.
+1. If the customer buys proofreading, The PhD Proofreader will store the document(s) that is sent for six years on the hosting server.

 8. Turnaround Times for Proofreading